strhodler/utxopocket-android/README.md

 - Install the latest release and verify it (fingerprints + checksums).
 - Open UtxoPocket and import your public descriptors (paste or scan QR).
 - Select a test network (Signet/Testnet) in onboarding to trial safely; switch to Mainnet when ready.
-- Connect via Tor, activate your preferred preset or onion node, and let the first sync complete; review wallet health.
+- Connect via Tor, activate your preferred preset or onion node, and let the first sync complete.

 ---